ih57452/flutter_tether/docs/docs/additional_features/feed_provider.md

 });
 ```

-### 2. Use in a Widget
+### 2. Use in a Widget with Count Tracking

-Consume the provider in your widget to display the feed and handle interactions.
+Consume the provider in your widget to display the feed and handle interactions
+with intelligent pagination.

 ```dart
 class FeedTab extends ConsumerStatefulWidget {